A prudent person foresees danger and takes precautions. The simpleton goes blindly on and suffers the consequences. – Proverbs 22:3

 But then I heard a disturbing sound coming from our basement bathroom, the sound of water gurgling.
 It was coming up through the drain in our bathtub.
 That prompted me to check our laundry room, where to my horror I saw water flowing quickly into our basement from a floor drain.

 After asking my wife to take our three young children into the stairwell, I started frantically pulling what I could off the floor.
 Within a very short time, we had at least three inches of water covering our entire basement.
 When I took a minute to glance out our front window, I saw that our street was completely flooded.
+With the storm drains overwhelmed, the water had no where to go but up into the drains in people’s basements.

 For the next three days I spent hour upon hour pulling things out of the basement, talking to various people at our insurance company, and hiring a company to rip up our laminate flooring and dry the basement with heavy-duty dehumidifiers and fans.